Raj Koothrappali: Relationships

 During season 12, Raj asks his now-divorced father to arrange another marriage for him: he ends up seeing an ambitious hotel concierge named Anu (Rati Gupta) whose cavalier and impersonal attitude to marriage leaves him briefly disheartened, but after she proposes to him while on one knee, he accepts.
 In "The Consummation Deviation", their attempts to be physical together bring about a brief relapse of Raj's mutism.
 In "The Paintball Scattering", Raj accidentally spies on Anu, and they both conclude that they know very little about each other and they cancel the wedding.
 Afterwards, they agree to restart their dating relationship.
 However, near the end of the season, Anu accepts a job offer in London and asks Raj if he is prepared to move to England to live with her.
 Though initially hesitant, Raj decides to move, but at the last second, Howard intercepts Raj at the airport and convinces him to stay in Los Angeles, telling him that he will someday find and genuinely fall in love with a better match for him.
 Raj subsequently stays with his friends in America, presumably ending his relationship with Anu.
 In the last episode he is seen holding hands with Sarah Michelle Gellar but she asks him to stop, insisting that they are not on a date.

+In the spin-off Stuart Fails to Save the Universe, Raj appears in a dystopian alternative universe where he was married before the fall of civilization.
+He was kept prisoner by a now-dictator Barry Kripke, who murdered him as he was about to repair the device that caused the multiverse to fracture.